Aleppo: Syrian regime forces seize most of old city

 Hundreds of exhausted Syrians pushing carts and carrying suitcases and plastic bags filled with their life's possessions waited Wednesday morning for buses to take them from eastern to western Aleppo.

-Some who spoke to CNN at the main Maysaloon crossing described appalling conditions in eastern Aleppo in recent days and their terror at airstrikes in their neighborhood.
+Some who spoke to CNN at the main Maysaloon crossing described appalling conditions in eastern Aleppo in recent days and their terror over the airstrikes.

 A CNN crew saw 25 people cross in 20 minutes, with more coming all the time, while others waited for buses.

-A Syrian commander on the ground told CNN that more than 2,000 people had crossed through the Maysaloon crossing point since 10 p.m. local time Tuesday night.
+A Syrian commander told CNN that more than 2,000 people had passed through the Maysaloon crossing point since 10 Tuesday night.

-"We have suffered a lot," said a man in his early 60s who was traveling with eight members of his family and asked not to be named.
+"We have suffered a lot," said a man in his early 60s who was traveling with eight relatives and asked not to be named.

 "We've been deprived of food -- the amount of bread we were being given wasn't enough to feed my family," he said.
 "My vision has been affected by the lack of food."

-A loaf of bread was given to each two members of his family every three days, which wasn't enough to feed them, he said.
+His family received one loaf of bread between two people every three days, which wasn't enough to feed them, he said.

-One of the man's sons was hit by shrapnel from an airstrike, but the man said his main concern was that his family members were going to starve if they stayed in eastern Aleppo.
+Shrapnel from an airstrike hit one of his sons, but the man said he was mainly concerned that family members would starve if they stayed in eastern Aleppo.

 Resident: Death better than fleeing to regime